 If the pressure shafts are dedicated to specific units, then the shafts instantiation should reflect the unit numbering (i.e. shaft “-C1.JB24” supplies water to unit 4).

 If the powerplant only has one tunnel- and/or penstock technical system, only the leading instantiation is necessary (e.g. =C1.JB1 and C1.JB21 and C1.JB22 for a powerplant with one short tunnel and two pressure shafts)

+If there are more than one reservoir connected to the main water course (Skjomen?) the respective intake systems will be called =C1.KA11 and =C1.KA12 for reservoirs =E1 and =E2.

 Reminder: As a general guide, numbering should strive to follow the flow of energy/water